What State Has The Highest Depression Rate

 Conclusion

 West Virginia's status as the state with the highest depression rate is a stark reminder of the mental health challenges facing many communities across the United States.
-While the reasons are complex and multifaceted, the underlying issues of socioeconomic hardship, limited access to care, substance abuse, and cultural stigma must be addressed head-on.
+That's why while the reasons are complex and multifaceted, the underlying issues of socioeconomic hardship, limited access to care, substance abuse, and cultural stigma must be addressed head-on.
 Only through comprehensive and compassionate action can we hope to alleviate the suffering caused by depression and create a brighter future for all.